 The identifier's hint that this number is suspicious does not work immediately.
 Databases of unwanted contacts with scammers' numbers are not formed instantly.
 But you can check a suspicious number through Yandex.
 To do this, you need to open information about it in the call list, click "Share Contact" and select "Check in Yandex".

 Yandex developers have already reported the situation to Apple.
-They offered their solution to eliminate this potential iOS 17 vulnerability.
+They have proposed their solution to eliminate this potential iOS 17 vulnerability.
 It's simple: not everyone will be able to see the user's poster, but only his contacts from the phone book.
 Until the vulnerability is eliminated, users need to be more vigilant.